SulizLina/Heart-Disease/heartdisease.md

 Clustering is the task of arranging a set of objects in such a way that objects in the same group (cluster) are more comparable (in some sense) to those in other groups (clusters).
 In this section we are going to partition our data using k-means.we are going to try three different k-means values which are (2,3 and 4).For each trial we will calculate the average silhouette ,total within-cluster sum of square and the BCubed(precision and recall).

-#### Removing the class label(target) before we partition our data we have to remove the class label(target) since the clustering is an unsupervised learning.
+#### Removing the class label(target) before we partition our data

+We have to remove the class label(target) since the clustering is an unsupervised learning.

 ```{r}
 dataBeforC<-dataset #in case we need the old data set(with the class label)
 dataset <- dataset[, -which(names(dataset) == "target")]
 ```

-since we applied discretization to the age we can't deal with factors during the clustering process insted we are going to retrieve the old values before discretization.
+since we applied discretization to the age we can't deal with factors during the clustering process Instead we are going to retrieve the old values before discretization.

 ```{r}
 dataset$age <- AgeBeforeDis